The Real Reason Your Style Suffers After Having Kids

 ”

 Along with the survey, ThredUp has released a campaign of videos called "Splurge Responsibly," which show its site as the cure-all for this calculus.
-The jumpsuit that brings your sexy back is only $33 in one.
+This is the jumpsuit that brings your sexy back.
 You can wear those stretch pants ev-er-y-where, promises another.

 Advertisement

-It's not just "an excuse" that moms are lacking.
+It's not just "an excuse" that mums are lacking.
 It's time.
-The majority of women look at an item of clothing multiple times before clicking buy, but ThredUp found moms are twice as likely as non-moms to look at something five or more times before purchasing it.
-Raise your hand if you know a mom who can spend five times as long shopping as she did before having kids.
+The majority of women look at an item of clothing multiple times before clicking buy, but ThredUp found mums are twice as likely as non-mums to look at something five or more times before purchasing it.
+Raise your hand if you know a mum who can spend five times as long shopping than before she had kids.

 "We were surprised to see just how much stress and indecision mothers in particular feel when deciding to buy something for themselves," says ThredUp head of brand Jenna Bray.